-Ninety-nine diverse and intellectually curious women are enrolled in Mount Holyoke College's Frances Perkins Program in 2015-16.
+Ninety-five diverse and intellectually curious women are enrolled in Mount Holyoke College's Frances Perkins Program in 2016-17.
 The following profile-which includes information about these students' employment history, educational background, and fields of study-should prove useful to you during the application process.
 If you have any further questions, please do not hesitate to contact us.

 Range: 21-73 years old